apuigsech/git-seekret/README.rst

 	glide install
 	go build

 This builds a binary ``git-seekret``.
-To place in standard go installed binaries
+Currently, there is no cross platform  way to install ``git-seekret`` (e.g. Install via Brew for OS X).
+To make the binary widely available to the user, you need to copy it to the system's ``bin`` folder.

 ::

-        go install
+        cp ./git-seekret /usr/local/bin

 Usage
 =====